kleung157/Salifort_Motors_Capstone_Machine_Learning/README.md

 Decision Tree Model:

 ![construct_report_1](./images/construct_report_1.png)
-- The first decision tree cross validation (cv) model achieved a precision of 91.5%, recall of 91.7%, f1 of 91.6%, accuracy of 97.2%, and aoc of 97.0%.Indicative of good model performance.
+- The first decision tree cross validation (cv) model achieved a precision of 91.5%, recall of 91.7%, f1 of 91.6%, accuracy of 97.2%, and aoc of 97.0%.
+Indicative of good model performance.
 However, may be vulnerable to overfitting.

 ![construct_report_5](./images/construct_report_5.png)
 - The second decision tree cross validation (cv) model achieved 85.8% precision, 90.0% recall, 87.8% f1, 95.8% accuracy, and 95.8% auc.
 Compared to the first decision tree with precision 91.5%, recall 91.7%, f1 91.6%, accuracy 97.2%, and auc 97.0%.
 Scores did fall on the second tree but because few features were taken into account, scores are still good.